birajborgohain/birajborgohain.github.io/_pages/non-menu-page.md

 * Guiding young researchers (high school students) in their research projects and fieldwork to popularize geoscience and prepare them for careers in Earth Sciences.

+# Bayesian Machine Learning (2020-Present)

+* Applied Bayesian Machine Learning for inverting detrital cooling ages into erosion history using the PyMC Python library.

+* Bayesian Machine Learning is an approach in artificial intelligence that seamlessly integrates statistical inference with machine learning.
+Unlike traditional machine learning, which primarily emphasizes predictions, BML incorporates the principles of probability and inference, creating a framework where learning dynamically evolves as new evidence is acquired.

 # Climate-Tectonic Interaction (2014-Present)
 * Studied the interactions between climate and tectonic processes associated with the Himalayan orogeny.